IgnazioP/X-ray-event-simulations/README.md

 # X-ray-event-simulations
-A code to produce simulated events from X-ray exposure maps
+A R script to simulate background X-ray events from X-ray exposure maps